Home Maintenance Checklist: Seasonal and Monthly To-Dos

 Check and clean exhaust fans

 An exhaust fan plays a critical role in home maintenance because it pulls excess moisture out of a room, thus preventing the risk of mold and mildew — both of which are deterrents for buyers.
-The fan in the bathroom is pretty easy to clean, as it’s just dust and cobwebs, but the exhaust fan in the kitchen will require more effort because you’re going to be cleaning grease buildup, not just dust.
+Bathroom fans are pretty easy to clean, as they’re just dust and cobwebs, but the exhaust fan in the kitchen will require more effort because you’re going to be cleaning grease buildup, not just dust.

-Check and repair/replace caulk and weather stripping if needed
+Check and repair and replace caulk and weather stripping if needed

 You’d be amazed by how fresh caulk and weather stripping can improve your home’s value and help with energy efficiency.
 Go around your house and look for any caulking that is cracked, brittle, or separating from the wall.
 Dig out the old caulk and apply a fresh layer.